 I don’t see myself being able to work on a regular basis anytime in the near future, especially since shifts in my illness tend to happen rapidly and unexpectedly.

 I was never particularly good at job interviews to begin with, but now I would be a disaster.
 My brain works a lot slower than it used to, and I really don’t do spontaneity.
 I can’t even handle an unexpected question at a store checkout, much less having to come up with something semi-intelligent in a stressful interview situation.
 Chances are that I would freeze, feel trapped, cry, and walk out.
 It’s happened before.
-It’s not a matter of anxiety; it’s more recognizing what my illness-related limitations are.
+It’s not a matter of anxiety; rather, it’s recognizing what my illness-related limitations are.

 And none of this has to do with me being a bad nurse.
 I was a very good nurse, although I’m certainly no longer capable of performing the way I did when I was well.
 Perhaps that’s part of what’s so frustrating about the whole thing.
 I doubt I’ll ever again do what I used to be really good at, primarily because of my own illness, but to some extent because of a system that values conformity over all else.
 And I’m not comparing myself to other people or their expectations; I’m (selfishly?) comparing myself to myself and what I have been able to do in the past.
 My level of functioning has tanked compared to what it used to be.
 It’s the effects of my illness and I don’t see it as a personal failure, but I’m still the person that has to deal with the consequences.